wences-sanchez/Knowledge-Base/pages/IBM Professional Certificate of DevOps and Software Engineering%2FIntroduction to Containers with Docker, Kubernetes & OpenShift%2FWeek 4.md

 		- OpenShift is an extension of Kubernetes
 		- ![image.png](../assets/image_1663319734852_0.png)
 		- OKD --> Origin Kubernetes Distribution
+			- The OpenSource version of OpenShift
 		- Kubernetes is like the kernel, OpenShift is like the distribution -
 	- ### Flashcards
-		- Talk a little about OpenShift #flashcard
+		- Talk a little about OpenShift #flashcard collapsed:: true
 			- RedHat OpenShift is a hybrid cloud, enterprise Kubernetes application platform.
 				- It can be run on premises or in public and private clouds
 				- Kubernetes is the underlying technology